dotmailer/dotdigital-for-woocommerce/readme.txt

 License: MIT
 License URI: https://opensource.org/licenses/MIT

-Connect your WooCommerce store to dotdigital and put customer, subscriber, product and order data at your fingertips.
+Connect your WooCommerce store to Dotdigital and put customer, subscriber, product and order data at your fingertips.

 == Description ==

-dotdigital is a marketing automation platform that provides brands globally with the tools they need to acquire, convert, and retain customers.
-Our plug and play connector lets you sync your data from your store to your dotdigital account to empower your marketing. dotdigital gives you all the tools you need to send on-brand emails, automate campaigns, and manage mailing lists to engage with your audience.
+Dotdigital is a marketing automation platform that provides brands globally with the tools they need to acquire, convert, and retain customers.
+Our plug and play connector lets you sync your data from your store to your Dotdigital account to empower your marketing.
+Dotdigital gives you all the tools you need to send on-brand emails, automate campaigns, and manage mailing lists to engage with your audience.

 * Sync all your contacts to dotdigital, and segment them for your cross-channel campaigns.
 * Use your customers' order history and browsing behavior to better target your audience.
 * Build and automate lifecycle programs to engage your customers and drive revenue.

-If you're not a dotdigital user already you can find out more about us at <a href="https://www.dotdigital.com">dotdigital.com</a>.
+If you're not a Dotdigital user already you can find out more about us at <a href="https://www.dotdigital.com">dotdigital.com</a>.

 Once you've set up your integration, you can build automated journeys with data-driven marketing programs.
 Boost your ROI with abandoned cart, AI-powered product recommendations, advanced personalization, social re-targeting, and cross-channel marketing automation programs.